Women in Pakistan: Watta satta

 Watta satta is a tribal custom in which brides are traded between two clans.
 In order to marry off a son, one must also have a daughter to marry off in return.
 If there is no sister to exchange in return for a son's spouse, a cousin, or a distant relative can also do.
 Even though Islamic law requires that both partners explicitly consent to marriage, women are often forced into marriages arranged by their fathers or tribal leaders.
 Watta satta is most common in rural parts of northwest and west Pakistan, and its tribal regions.
+Watta-Satta marriage in Pakistan provoke low, domestic violence and often exceed the cause and end up in Karo-Kari cases, especially in Sindh.

 Dowry

-Like in other parts of South Asia, the custom of dowry is practised in Pakistan, and conflicts related to it often result in violence, even dowry deaths.
+Like in other parts of South Asia, the custom of dowry is practiced in Pakistan, and conflicts related to it often result in violence, even dowry deaths.
 At over 2000 dowry-related deaths per year, and annual rates exceeding 2.45 deaths per 100,000 women from dowry-related violence, Pakistan has the highest reported number of dowry death rates per 100,000 women in the world.